Inquiry into retail energy prices

 Time for transformative change.......

-Unrepresentative Government about 1 year ago
+Unrepresentative Government almost 2 years ago

 Retail pricing is at the behest of energy producers and generators.
 Windfall profits are being made on the back of Ukraine.
 Production costs haven't increased significantly, but profits certainly have.

-Bob Sibson about 1 year ago
+Bob Sibson almost 2 years ago

 I think that Governments should provide these basic services and that privatisation has been a gross mismanagement of community resources and that all utilities should be nationalised again.
 Then the price of energy is more likely to be a reflection of real costs, rather than profit taking by the private utility.

-Caroline Johnson about 1 year ago
+Caroline Johnson almost 2 years ago